FAIRmat-NFDI/nomad-docs/docs/tutorial/upload_publish_api.md

     ```
 This snippet creates a new upload for the DFT ZIP file and prints a direct GUI link where you can monitor its processing status.

-If you wish, you can check the upload using nomad test deployment GUI.
+If you wish, you can check the upload using the NOMAD test deployment GUI.
 It will look like:

 <!-- markdownlint-disable MD033 -->
 <div style="text-align: center;">